Step-by-Step Instructions

 Why can't I put concrete in a regular dumpster?

-Concrete is extremely heavy—a cubic yard weighs over 2 tons.
-Standard dumpsters have weight limits of 2-4 tons total, meaning you could only put a small amount of concrete before exceeding limits and incurring massive overage fees.
+Concrete is extremely heavy; a single cubic yard weighs over 2 tons.
+Standard dumpsters have weight limits of 2-4 tons total, so you'd hit the limit after loading just a small amount.
+The overage fees add up fast.
 Heavy material dumpsters are designed specifically for this purpose.

 Can I mix concrete and brick in the same dumpster?